Frequently Asked Questions

 • Thus, if you would have been entitled to $5,000 monthly disability benefits (for a fully disabling condition), you would be entitled to receive $2,000 per month in partial benefits.

 It should be noted, however, that most insurers require that the impact of your partial disability meet a baseline percentage amount before you are entitled to receive residual benefits.
-If the impact of your partial disability on income is just five percent, for example, then you would likely be ineligible to receive any benefits.
+If the impact of your partial disability on income is just five percent, for example, you might be ineligible to receive any benefits.

-Insurers must come up with some justification for denying your disability benefits claim — if their justification has no reasonable basis, then you should appeal the denial or pursue a lawsuit to recover your benefits.
+Insurers must provide some justification for denying your long-term disability benefits claim.
+If their justification has no reasonable basis, then you should appeal the denial or pursue a lawsuit to recover your benefits.

 Common justifications for a claim denial include: